drewyh999/zurich-room-finder/README.md

 yagmail.register('sender_email_username', 'sender_email_password')

 ```
-Which stores your specified sender email username and password to your keyring, which will not be acquire by others
+Which stores your specified sender email username and password to your keyring, which will not be acquired by others

 ## 2.Fill in the notification receiving email and host as well as the sender email: